griffio/griffio.github.io/knowledgebase.md

 There is a lot to improve in Java.
 Vast effort has gone into it from an active community.
 Suitable for long term development projects(5-10 years)

 Guava - Provides idioms aimed at Java 5-7 users.
 Overlaps with Java 8 type and versioning incompatibilities.
 Public api dependency on types.
 Heavy on Android(Dex).
 Not so good for Open Source Projects.
 Large APIs, Breaking changes to libraries that use it.
-Java problem making the top-level Collections interface instances mutable
+Can use guava but don't use in public api, can use shading to include needed classes.
+Java problem making the top-level Collections interface instances mutable.

 Java and Domain models - For classic OOP Java is clumsy.
 Tiny Types (Autovalue), composition over inheritance (Traits, Mixins for multiple inheritance ).
 Does Scala work better?